-If a diplomate wishes to withdraw from the examination, written notification must be received in the Board Office at least 30 calendar days before the first date of the examination.
-The examination fee will be refunded less a processing charge of \$520.00.
-Diplomates who withdraw from the examination after this date or who fail to appear for the examination will forfeit the entire fee.
+Those who wish to withdraw from the examination must submit written notification to the Board Office at least 30 calendar days before the first date of the examination.
+The examination fee will be refunded less a processing charge.
+Those who withdraw from the examination after this date or who fail to appear for the examination will forfeit the entire fee.